Prag8855/aab/content/guides/losing-your-job.md

 If you get unemployment benefits, you can get free professional training, coaching and language lessons.
 The *Agentur für Arbeit* pays for it with a *[[Bildungsgutschein]]* or an [*AVGS* voucher](/glossary/Aktivierungs-%20und%20Vermittlungsgutschein).

 Ask about it during your unemployment benefits appointment at the *[[Agentur für Arbeit]]*.
+Your case worker will decide if you can get free training.[^32]

 ### Find a new job

 **[How to find a job ➞](/guides/find-a-job-in-berlin)**

 You can also start your own business and become self-employed.
 The *Agentur für Arbeit* can help you with free training and extra money (*Gründungszuschuss*).
+You might need a different [residence permit](/glossary/Aufenthaltstitel) for this.

 **[How to start a business ➞](/guides/start-a-business-in-germany)**